denisoed/dead-code-checker/README.md

 `Dead Code Checker` is a tool for finding dead code in your JavaScript or TypeScript project.
 It helps to ensure a cleaner and more maintainable code base.

+The tool will recursively scan through your project's source files and generate a report of unused functions and variables.

 ## Features

 - `Variable Detection:` Detects declared variables and verifies their usage.